puzzle/dockerized-rails-development/README.md

     docker-compose run rails bash

-No you're in a bash shell inside a Ruby enabled container.
+Now you're in a bash shell inside a Ruby enabled container.
 On we go:

     gem install rails
     rails new . --database=postgresql --skip-git